Who gets Tax Credits?

 Child Tax Credit is money paid to people responsible for children.

 When someone has a change in their circumstances, depending on what that change is, they may be able to stay on Working and/or Child Tax Credit.

-It is no longer possible to make a new claim for Tax Credits, unless the claimant is protected by the SDP Gateway Condition.
+It is no longer possible to make a new claim for Tax Credits.
 So, if someone is not already receiving Working Tax Credit or Child Tax Credit, they would probably need to claim Universal Credit instead.
-(If someone is on one of the Tax Credits they can still make a claim for the other one as this doesn't count as a new claim).
+(If someone is on one of the Tax Credits they can still receive an award for the other one as this doesn't count as a new claim).